 - + More info about wildlife nesting sites

 In a young orchard there will be limited natural nesting sites, so consider putting up bird and bat boxes until your trees start to develop these useful veteran features.
+In larger orchards or if the wider landscape is suitable, you could include barn own or little owl boxes.
 If old trees are removed or die consider keeping as much of the main trunk as practicable to decay in-situ.
-Remove lateral boughs to with a foot or two of the trunk so that no heavy unsafe limbs are likely to break off. make any cuts at such an angle asto exclude rainwater ingress and cap any exposed holes, particularly the top of the trunk, with a disk of wood, asphalt or both.
+Remove lateral boughs to with a foot or two of the trunk so that no heavy unsafe limbs are likely to break off.
+Make your cuts at such an angle as to exclude rainwater ingress and cap any holes directly exposed to the sky using something like a disk of wood, roofing felt, or old tiles.
 The dryer the internal wood stays the longer the habitat will persist and the longer the tree will remain standing providing the special dry deadwood resource, roosting sites and nest holes.
-This also gives time for the soil beneath the tree to rest so should reduce the likelyhood of replant disease if replanting in the same spot.
+This also gives time for the soil beneath the tree to rest and rejuvenate so should reduce the possibility of replant disease if replanting in the same spot.

 Orchard wildlife tip #9 – Orchard pest management